Michigan Labor Laws Guide

 Family medical leave

-Under the provisions of The Family and Medical Leave Act, some Michigan employees may be eligible for up to 12 weeks of unpaid leave following major life events.
+Under the provisions of the Family and Medical Leave Act, some Michigan employees may be eligible for up to 12 weeks of unpaid leave following major life events.

 Some of the events that can qualify an employee for family medical leave include:

-Additionally, for employees to take family medical leave, federal law states that the employees have to fulfill the following conditions — they need to:
+Additionally, for employees to take family medical leave, federal law states that employees have to fulfill the following conditions — they need to:

 Jury duty leave

-Additionally, any employer who — without a written agreement — forces an employee to work more hours than they usually do (including time spent attending court) can be charged with a misdemeanor, and even contempt of court.
+Additionally, any employer who — without a written agreement — forces an employee to work more hours than they usually do (including time spent attending court) can be charged with a misdemeanor and even contempt of court.

-Emergency response leave (for State employees)
+Emergency response leave (for state employees)

-These employees may be granted paid emergency response leave, if the following conditions are met:
+These employees may be granted paid emergency response leave if the following conditions are met:

 However, it can reappropriate funds paid to an employee who uses the leave for unapproved purposes.